ShijieZhou-UCLA/feature-3dgs/README.md

 ```

 ## View the Trained Model
+After training, you can view your trained model directly while keep the viewer running by:
 ```shell
 python view.py -s <path to COLMAP or NeRF Synthetic dataset> -m <path to trained model> -f lseg
 ```